What are Turn Restrictions? [Implementation and Benefits]

-Home > Glossary > Route Optimization > What are Turn Restrictions?
-[Implementation and Benefits]
+Home > Glossary > Route Optimization > Comprehensive Understanding of Turn Restrictions

 Turn restrictions refer to specific restrictions imposed on how vehicles can move around a road network at specific intersections or other points.
 These restrictions dictate which types of turns are allowed or prohibited, such as right-turn only, left-turn only, or no-turn.